If you love hi-fi gear, you’re not gonna love this…

 A: Only one, from case #15.
 I’ve spoken to Trevor Lees from case #6, and the owner of the business in case #16 though, both of whom consider their work genius.

-Q: Mike, can you name people, legally?
+Q: Mike, are you legally entitled to name people?

 Q: Are you worried people will try to force you to remove these cases?